This Spicy Beet Bloody Mary post is sponsored by Aunt Nellie’s. All thoughts and opinions are my own.

 Want to try them yourself?
 Aunt Nellies beets can be found in supermarkets across America.
 Look for them in the jarred and canned vegetable aisle.

-This post and giveaway are sponsored by Aunt Nellie’s.
+This post sponsored by Aunt Nellie’s.
 All thoughts and opinions are my own.